Hasmonean coinage: John Hyrcanus

 He also had monograms on some prutot on the cornucopia side, just left of the cornucopia, some resembling Ά, Π or Λ.

+The Jerusalem-minted bronze prutah had on the reverse a double cornucopia adorned with ribbons with a pomegranate between horns, with borders of dots.

 Alexander Jannaeus

 Alexander Jannaeus (also known as Alexander Jannai/Yannai), king of Judea from (103 to 76 BCE), son of John Hyrcanus, inherited the throne from his brother Aristobulus, and married his brother's widow, Shlomtzion or "Shelomit".

 The Jannaeus coins are the most typical Jewish coins found at archeological sites in the former lands of the Hasmonean kingdom.
 They represent over 87% of the coins discovered in Jerusalem and 39% of the Hasmonean, Herodian, and Byzantine coins found in the southern Levant.
 Gamla was the site of the largest-ever discovery of Jannaeus coins from a single location.

 Matityahu Antigonus

 Antigonus the Hasmonean (also known as Matityahu Antigonus) was the son of King Aristobulus II of Judea.

 Obv: Menorah with Greek inscription "BASILEWS ANTIGONOY" (King Antignus).

 Rev: Showbread Table (Shulchan) with Hebrew inscription "Matityahu HaKohen" (Matityahu the High Priest).

 Obv: Double cornucopia with ancient Hebrew script; reading "Matityahu Kohen Gadol Chever Hayehudim" (Matityahu the High Priest, Council of the Jews).

 Rev: Greek inscription; reading "BASILEWS ANTIGONOY" (King Antignus).